Luzardo follows Manaea's stellar start, A's beat Twins twice - WTMJ

 TRAINER’S ROOM

-Twins: 1B Miguel Sanó dealt with a tight right hamstring from the first game and he was being evaluated. … DH Nelson Cruz was sore from being hit by a pitch and also was scheduled to be examined. … Kepler is out with COVID-19, Baldelli said before the doubleheader.
+Twins: Kepler is out with COVID-19, Baldelli said before the doubleheader.
 Kepler and others remain quarantined in Anaheim hotel.
 LHP Caleb Thielbar is there and out as a close contact.
 Those with positive tests are experiencing only mild symptoms, according to Baldelli.

 UP NEXT